AdyGCode/ICT50120-SaaS-Library/_docs/ReadMe-13-API-related-data.md

 - An author may write MANY books
 - A book may have MANY authors

-We resolve this using a 'pivot' or 'through' or 'mediatory' table.
+We resolve this using a 'pivot' or 'through' or 'mediator' table.

 In the case of the Books and Authors that is an Author-Book table.